 Why should I go to an Orthodontist for braces and not my general dentist?

 In the dental field there are specialists, much like there are in the field of medicine.
-An orthodontist is a specialist in the correct movement and alignment of teeth and jaw growth.
-A dentist returns to school for post graduate study lasting 2-3 years to achieve the advanced degree of orthodontics.
-Orthodontists strive to maintain knowledge of current orthodontic practices and take numerous continuing education classes focusing on orthodontics and dentofacial orthopedics.
+An orthodontist is a specialist in the correct tooth movement, alignment, and jaw growth.
+After dental school, a potential orthodontist returns to school for post-graduate study lasting 2-3 years to achieve an advanced degree in orthodontics.
+Orthodontists strive to maintain knowledge of current orthodontic practices and take numerous continuing education classes focusing on innovation, new practices and clinical research, and dentofacial orthopedics.

-No. While a dentist often makes a referral, anyone wanting to correct or change their smile may make a consultation appointment.
+No!
+While dentists often make referrals, anyone wanting to correct or change their smile can make a consultation appointment.